 6. Sustain Client Relationships Authentically

-The more specific a message is tailored to a person, the more likely they are to respond to it.
+The more you specifically tailor a message to the person, the more likely they are to respond to it.
 If you pay attention not only to what your client needs, but also to who they are, you can leverage that knowledge later to boost your referral rate—big time.

-Get started on this strategy by using your CRM to keep all your client interactions organized and in one place.
+Get started on this strategy by using your CRM to keep all your client interactions organized in one place.
 Start by sending out a personalized email celebrating the anniversary of your clients’ purchase or sale.
-The typical realtor will be sending out one or two of these emails every week, maintaining consistent, ongoing conversations with their past clients throughout the year.
+The typical agent will send out one or two of these emails every week, maintaining consistent, ongoing conversations with their past clients throughout the year.

 You can create some of this communication well in advance (e.g., anniversary messages, birthday greetings, holiday well-wishes).
 However, you’ll want to create some of it in the moment.
-Make sure you’ve got a good CRM to help you manage your communication and remind you when it’s time to reach out.
+Find something you genuinely think your people will want to know and share it with them.
+Your authenticity will shine through.

 Over to You

 Have a great way to generate referrals organically that we didn’t cover here?
 Let us know in the comments.
-Also, if you need more real estate lead generation strategies, make sure to read our 37 Underrated Real Estate Lead Generation Ideas.
+Also, if you need more real estate lead generation strategies, make sure to read our article on underrated lead generation ideas.